Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Update `add_frontmatter` because it was replacing the `.pypy` with `py`.
 This is because I previously thought no other `.py` would show. → Now we just replace the file extension. → split out file extension for this.
 - [x] Test speed difference on `Kuzmin2018`, `mp` vs. `pypy` → `pypy` time: 15m 30s , `mp` time 40s → Yikes.
 We can see why this is a major issue.
 Lets test regular python with generators → `regular` time 7m... → Pretty awful news considering my last few hours of effort...😡
 - [x] Write `Costanzo2016` `pypy_adapter`
-- [ ]
 - [ ] Property `experiment_reference_index` should be run in `process`
 - [ ] Look into alternatives.
 Chunking the dataset... this will cause issues with the reference index...
 Would need to consider chunks of 1 million.
 Then each Chunked dataset would get a new reference index for that chunk.
 - [ ] Hybrid `mp` for nodes and with yield for edges for memory purposes... gees 🌊.
-I hate the hackiness.
+I hate the hacks.

 - [ ] pypy run `Costanzo2016`
 - [ ] Run a `create_graph` using pypy